Gold Coast Planning Scheme

 How will the Land Development Guidelines apply?

-The Land Development Guidelines have been adopted by Council as a planning scheme policy.
+The Land Development Guidelines have been adopted by Council of the City of Gold Coast as a planning scheme policy.
 Planning scheme policies, which are a type of local planning instrument under IPA, are statutory instruments and have the force of law.